Q. Does the Civil Practice Act apply to cases tried in the Business

 filing a motion that is likely to be denied.

-A. Cases are generally reviewed on five different factors to indicate
+A. Cases are generally reviewed on five different factors to assess

 whether the case raises a sufficient amount of damages, is grounded in